Click2-Run/chatwoot/.codi/CLICK2RUN_OPENID_SETUP.md

 Total implementation time: ~2 hours
 Maintenance burden: Low (standard OAuth)

-For questions or issues, refer to the troubleshooting section or consult Logto documentation.
+For questions or issues, refer to the troubleshooting section or consult Click2Run Auth documentation.